-Our Michelin star chefs have modernised and lightened up Viennese cuisine.
-Wiener Schnitzel, Palatschinken(a type of crepe) and other fried dishes now get by on the bare minimum of frying oil.
+Our Michelin star chefs have modernised and lightened up Viennese cuisine in their gourmet restaurants.
+Wiener Schnitzel, Palatschinken and other fried dishes now get by on the bare minimum of frying oil.
 Cream sauces are either replaced or lightened up with vegetable broths.
 Meat cuts have slimmed down.
 Finally, bread and potato dumplings have changed proportions with vegetables cooked firm to the bite.

-Heinz Reitbauer, chef of Austria’s best restaurant, the Steirereck im Stadtpark, gets his vegetables from carefully selected suppliers.
+Heinz Reitbauer, chef of Austria’s best gourmet restaurant, the Steirereck im Stadtpark, gets his vegetables from carefully selected suppliers.
 Among them is the Higher School for Gardening Education in Schonbrunn Palace, a private grower of dandelions, a supplier from Vienna’s Rochus market, and a specialist supplier for wild vegetables.
 “For me, the producers are the new important stars”, he says “they are often the roots for a new trend.” (source: Falstaff)

 Michelin Star Restaurants Vienna: The Big Five

-Michelin restaurant Mraz und Sohn (one star): This Viennese family business serves highly creative cuisine that wildly experiments with Viennese food: expect things such as octopus with greaves dumplings and chicoree, or breast and thymus from veal in egg nogg with licorice cabbage and truffled rice.
-Third-generation Lukas Mraz learned the ropes with Dutch cooking wizard Johnnie Boer.
+More than a decade ago, third-generation Lukas Mraz learned the ropes with Dutch cooking wizard Johnnie Boer.
 The legere ambiente made of a mix of country style, contemporary chic and a dash of pop art seems to have organically grown over the years.
 Mraz and Sohn is located across the Danube in the 20th district.

 Price: (3 courses) approximately EUR 65 (excluding drinks)

 Location: Wallensteinstrasse 59, A-1200 Vienna

 Opening hours: Mondays to Fridays 11am to 3pm; 6.30pm to midnight; closed on Saturdays, Sundays and public holidays